Best Putter for Beginners 2025 (Our Top Picks After Testing)

 Mallet putters tend to have better accuracy for inexperienced golfers, making them the best style for beginners.

-A mallet putter offers a heavier weight, better distance control, and the ability to move the head on a straight-back, straight-through putting stroke that helps eliminate errors and mis-hits.
+Mallet putters offer a heavier weight, better distance control, and the ability to move the head on a straight-back, straight-through putting stroke that helps eliminate errors and mis-hits.

 We believe a mallet-style putter offers a better chance for beginning golfers to make more putts from short and mid-range distances, where many strokes pile up per round.

-While most golfers may think that strokes are lost on the tee box and from the fairway, the truth is missing short, makeable putts causes high scores to inflate.
+While most golfers may think that strokes are lost on the tee box and from the fairway, the truth is that missing short, makeable putts causes high scores to inflate.

-Blade putters, although lighter, requires more consistency and experience because these putters demand an arc stroke where the putter face comes to the inside before returning to square at impact.
+Blade putters, although lighter, require more consistency and experience because these putters demand an arc stroke where the putter face comes to the inside before returning to square at impact.
 This stroke causes more off-center strikes for beginner golfers.

 For high handicappers and beginners, mallet putters offer the most forgiveness.
 A mallet is a high MOI putter, helping new golfers keep the face square throughout the putting stroke.